StevenBlack/vocab/million-dollar-words.md

 ### clarion
 A shrill-sounding trumpet used as a signal in war.
-The word has come to be used metaphorically to describe any obvious warning of things to come— often a bad event.
-"When the guest arrived and rearranged the furniture in the guest room, it was a clarion call that a difficult visit was ahead."
+Metaphorically describes any obvious warning of things to come — often a bad event.

 ### clemency
 Mercy or forgiveness, especially in choosing punishment.
-"The judge displayed clemency in letting the thief go free because it was his first offense."
-"The students begged the teacher for clemency when they were caught cheating on the final exam."
-Because clemency conveys mildness, the word is also used to describe the weather: clement weather is perfect for a bike ride; inclement weather is generally stormy.

 ### clerisy
 Intelligentsia; the collective group of educated people.
-In order to be a member of the clerisy, it helps to know what the word means.

 ### clinomania
 The overwhelming desire to stay in bed.
-For some reason, mild cases seem to occur most often on rainy Sunday mornings.

 ### clinquant
 Glittering, from gold or tinsel.
-Christmas trees are clinquant, as is Zsa Zsa Gabor.
-What an appropriate sound the word has: CLINK-EHNT.

 ### clock
 Decorations along the sides of socks or stockings.
-The little argyles that sock manufacturers are fond of weaving into men's socks are clocks.
-The next time someone scares you, you can say, "You scared the clocks off my socks!"

 ### cloy
 To overdo and become nauseating; may be used as a verb and an adjective.
-Candy that is too sugary may cloy; people who are unnecessarily sweet or overly sensitive are cloying.

 ### cockalorum
 A conceited, self-important, pretentious person.
-Be careful in your use of this word, or you'll become one. coeval Contemporary; of the same time period.
-Bell- bottoms and love beads are coeval, so are two 30-year-olds.

 ### codification